columnflow/columnflow/docs/user_guide/building_blocks/selectors.md

 # also import the SelectionResult class
 from columnflow.selection import SelectionResult

-# maybe import awkward in case this Selector is actually run
+# maybe import awkward in case this Selector is actually run, this needs to be set as columnflow
+# would else give an error during setup, as these packages are not in the default sandbox
 from columnflow.util import maybe_import
 ak = maybe_import("awkward")